-Factbox - Suspects linked to the Paris, Brussels attacks
+FACTBOX - Suspects linked to the Paris, Brussels attacks

 Travelling under the false name Soufiane Kayal, he was documented travelling from Hungary into Austria in September in a car driven by Salah Abdeslam, the prime suspect in the Paris attacks who was captured in Brussels last Friday.

-* Salah Abdeslam, 26, French, now in Bruges prison awaiting trial or extradition to France, was Europe's most wanted fugitive until his capture last Friday in Brussels after a four-month manhunt.
+* Salah Abdeslam, 26, French, now in Bruges prison awaiting extradition to France, was Europe's most wanted fugitive until his capture March 18 in Brussels after a four-month manhunt.

 Born and raised in Belgium to Moroccan-born parents, he told a magistrate he planned to blow himself up at a sports stadium in Paris on Nov.
 13 but backed out at the last minute.
 He has told investigators he arranged logistics for the Paris attacks.